CAHLR/OATutor/README.md

 1. Create a folder in `/src/ProblemPool/` for that problem (Ex. `circle1`)
 2. Create a js file for that problem id (Ex. `circle1.js`)
 3. Create a folder called `figures` if the problem has figures
-4. Create a subfolder for each problem step (Ex. `circle1a`, `circle1b`)
+4. Create a sub-folder for each problem step (Ex. `circle1a`, `circle1b`)
-5. In each subfolder, create a js file for that problem step id (Ex. `circle1a.js`)
+5. In each sub-folder, create a js file for that problem step id (Ex. `circle1a.js`)
-6. Create a subfolder within the subfolder called `tutoring`
+6. Create a sub-folder within the sub-folder called `tutoring`
 7. Place each hint pathway within the folder (Ex. `circle1aDefaultPathway.js`)
 8. In `/src/config/skillModel.js`, tag each problem with the appropriate skills
 9. If the skill does not already exist in `bktParams`, add its BKT parameters in the appropriate `config/bktParams`